izolate/yesql/README.md

 }
 ```

 In fact, positional scanning is inflexible.
-Let's scan into a struct instead using `db` struct tags:
+Let's scan into a struct instead using `db` struct tags using `.ScanStruct()`:

 ```go
 type Book struct {